tallamjr/pup/README.md

 This gives an average memory usage of ~100Mb and total peak memory usage of ~690Mb.

-Note, chatgpt summary of Peak Physical vs. Physical:
+_Chatgpt summary of Peak Physical vs. Physical:_
 > The terms "physical memory footprint" and "peak physical memory footprint" both
 > relate to the amount of physical memory (RAM) used by a process or application, but they capture different aspects of memory usage:
 >